-- 1. Students are to be suitably and neatly attired. - 2.
+- 1. Students will wear scrubs to class and designated school uniforms for clinical. - 2.
 Footwear must be kept on at alltimes. - 3.
-Attire considered unsuitable: - a.
+Attire considered unsuitable for dress down days: - a.
 Half-shirts, cut-off shirts, tank tops, halter tops or any clothing that reveals a bare midriff on any student.
 Shorts should be of mid-thigh length. - b.
 Any type of clothing not covered under this code that disrupts the educational process or safety will not be acceptable.